FlynnDerek/vue-fs/README.md

 :rocket: [Demo](https://FlynnDerek.github.io)

-This project exists because I noticed there arent many file management solutions avaliable in Vue.
-So I decided to write my own!
+This project exists mostly as a challenge to myself!
 Vue-fs is meant to be a complete home file server and file management solution.
 The idea being you can run it on a Raspberry Pi, an old laptop or even a rack server.
 Over time I will be adding extra features to this project, listed below.
 I also welcome collaboration, should any of you feel inclined :)